-Employers will pay at least the minimum salary for entry to the Scheme, which is currently £16,708 for a 35-hour week (adjusted for actual hours worked) and will honour the advertised salary and contracted hours as displayed in their Oriel programme information
+Employers will pay at least the minimum salary for entry to the Scheme, which is currently £18,964 (as of April 2023) for a 35-hour week (adjusted for actual hours worked) and will honour the advertised salary and contracted hours as displayed in their Oriel programme information

 The advertised salary will not be subject to further deductions upon payment to the trainee (such as, for example, charging the trainee for external training provision payments)